elastic/helm-charts/kibana/README.md

 And then updating the `image` in values to point to your custom image.

-There are a couple reasons we recommend this:
+There are a couple of reasons we recommend this:

 1. Tying the availability of Kibana to the download service to install plugins is not a great idea or something that we recommend.
 Especially in Kubernetes where it is normal and expected for a container to be moved to another host at random times.
-2. Mutating the state of a running Docker image (by installing plugins) goes against best practices of containers and immutable infrastructure.
+2. Mutating the state of a running Docker image (by installing plugins) goes against the best practices of containers and immutable infrastructure.

 ### How to import objects post-deployment?